Nurse Scheduling Software: An ROI Guide

 Before we get into the return on investment using Nurse Scheduling Software let’s answer some quick questions about nurse scheduling.

-A nurse’s schedule is a balance between the needs of the nursing unit and the desired schedule that a nurse wants to work.
+The best nurse’s schedule is a balance between the needs of the nursing unit and the desired schedule that a nurse wants to work.
 Communication is key to making sure your nurses are happy and have a say in their schedules.

 How can nurse turnover be reduced?